ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - Here the details of the decisions are stripped from the decision and moved to the documentation.
 - The documentation links to the decision.

+### Rejected

+Alternatively, decisions might be rejected (i.e. status quo wins).
+These decision PRs are also merged for documentation purposes.

 ## Rationale

 - The process is lightweight and simple.
 - The template helps not forgetting important points.
+- PRs allow to better support the constraint that everything must be within Elektra's repository (also rejected PRs).
+- PRs allow to suggest changes and review individual sentences of the decision.

 ## Implications

+- Proposal issues are obsolete.
-The decision process creates at least:
+- The decision process creates at least:

-- two chances to say something to the decision, and
+  - two chances to comment decisions, and
   - two commits in the git history.

 ## Related Decisions